Privacy policy | Racecheck

 Identity data – name, address, date of birth, city and country of residence and gender

-Financial data – bank account and payment card details which are directly dealt with by our payment partners.
+Financial data – bank account and/or payment card details which are directly dealt with by our payment partners.
 However, please note that we do not store your payment card details ourselves

-Technical data - your login data, browser type and version, time zone setting and location, and other technology on the devices you use to access our website or app
+Technical data - your login data, browser type and version, time zone setting and location, and other technology on the devices you use to access our Website

 Profile data - your sports preference, upcoming race calendar, past race history and race finish times

-Third-Party Accounts – Racecheck allows you to sign up and log in to our services using accounts you create with third-party products and services, such as Facebook, Twitter or Strava.
-If you access our services with Third-Party Accounts we will collect information that you have agreed to make available such as your name, email address, profile information and preferences with the applicable Third-Party Account.
-This information is collected by the Third-Party Account provider and is provided to Racecheck under their privacy policies.
-You can generally control the information that we receive from these sources using the privacy controls in your Third-Party Account
+Third-Party Accounts – Racecheck allows you to sign up and log in to our Website and/or our services using accounts you create with third-party products and services, such as Facebook, Twitter or Strava.
+If you access our Website and/or our services with Third-Party Accounts we will collect personal data that you have agreed to make available such as your name, email address, profile information and preferences with the applicable Third-Party Account.
+These personal data are collected by the Third-Party Account provider and is provided to Racecheck under their privacy policies.
+You can generally control the personal data that we receive from these sources using the privacy controls in your Third-Party Account

-Usage data – information about how you use our website, app and services
+Usage data – information about how you use our Website and/or our Services

 Marketing and communications data – your preferences in receiving marketing from us and our third parties and your communication preferences, by specifying whether you wish to opt in or out